 |

-In 1999, with most of the gas and oil pipeline
+In 1999, with most of the natural gas and oil pipeline

-infrastructure in place in the United Sates, there was only one UOE US pipemill approved for
+infrastructure in place in the United States, there was only one UOE US pipemill approved for

-API gas and oil pipe production (now also closed and dismantled.)
-They stopped
+API gas and oil pipe production (now that pipemill is also closed and dismantled.)

 using their plate surface shot blaster because of high maintenance cost.

-Therefore the fused flux they had been using was replaced with a bonded flux
+Therefore the fused submerged arc flux they had been using was replaced with a bonded flux

-being designed for pipe welding.
-It was an active bonded flux.
-We
+being designed for pipe manufacture welding.
+It was an active bonded

-were asked to examine a burst pipe weld which was made with this flux and
+flux.
+We were asked to examine a failed weld made with this flux

 A detailed examination of a small section of

-pipe we were given showed many “Hard Spots” on
+pipe weld we were given showed many “Hard Spots”

 the surface (about 20 per inch.)
 An EDAX trace showed them to be very high

 in Mn and Si.
-The hardness of these obvious martensitic areas was 445 VHN.
+The hardness of these obviously martensitic areas was 445 VHN.

 As seen in the photomicrographs below they were very large, 3 or 4 times